-We enter REM sleep, about 70-90 minutes after falling asleep.
-During REM sleep, the brain becomes active.
-This is when we dream, and experience temporary muscle paralyzed.
+We enter REM sleep about 70-90 minutes after falling asleep.
+During REM sleep, our brains becomes active.
+This is when we dream, and experience temporary muscle paralysis.
 If you have ever woken up in the middle of a bad dream, you may have experienced a very brief moment of sleep paralysis.

 People with narcolepsy enter REM sleep just a few minutes after falling asleep.
 This explains the symptoms associated with narcolepsy – sleep paralysis, vivid hallucinations and collapsing into a sleep-like state while remaining conscious (called cataplexy).

 Cataplexy can be terrifying, because even though people with narcolepsy are conscious, they are unable to move or speak due to paralysis.
-This sleep-like state can be triggered by just an emotion, and can be extremely dangerous in some situations, like driving or crossing the street.
+Just an emotion can trigger cataplexy, which is extremely dangerous in some situations, like driving or crossing the street.

-Even though they take many involuntary naps during the day, people with narcolepsy are sleep-deprived, because their night sleep is interrupted by frequent awakenings.
+Even with many involuntary naps during the day, narcoleptics are constantly sleep-deprived, because their night sleep is interrupted by frequent awakenings.

 Adding insult to injury, a long list of health risks, including high blood pressure, obesity and decreased resistance to viral infections, are also associated with sleep-deprivation.

 One way to diagnose narcolepsy is by looking at the levels of the neurotransmitter hypocretin (also called orexin).
-This is a chemical produced in the brain that controls alertness and prevents REM sleep.
+Hypocretin is a chemical produced in the brain that controls alertness and prevents REM sleep.

 People with cataplexy have lower levels of hypocretin, because the nerve cells (neurons) that produce hypocretin have died off.
-Over 90% of these patients also have DNA changes in one gene, HLA-DQB1 gene, which is thought to play a role in regulating hypocretin levels.
+Over 90% of these patients also have DNA changes in the HLA-DQB1 gene, which is thought to play a role in regulating hypocretin levels.